itchio/capsule/README.md

 # capsule

-capsule augments any game so that pressing a key records a video+audio clip.
+Capsule augments any game so that pressing a KEY, records a video+audio clip.
 Those clips can be easily shared later, see [this tweet](https://twitter.com/moonscript/status/846061609009143809) for example.

 It's being developed mainly for integration with the [itch.io app](https://itch.io/app),